-Chuckie Robinson ties the game in the ninth with a run-scoring single.
+Chuckie Robinson ties the game with a pinch-hit single in the 9th.

 BIRMINGHAM, Ala. - Southern Miss rallied for two runs in the top of the ninth to lift the Golden Eagles to a 3-2 comeback victory over UAB here Friday night at Young Memorial Field.